TanyaSeagull/Calendar/README.md

 # Calendar

-index.html: The main HTML file. styles.css: The CSS file for styling. script.js: The JavaScript file for functionality.
+-index.html: The main HTML file.
+-styles.css: The CSS file for styling.
+-script.js: The JavaScript file for functionality.